Cuesta College, San Luis Obispo, CA

 "These coefficients have no units.
 They depend on the type and condition of the two surfaces that are in contact."

 Identify the magnitude of the static friction force fs for each of the following situations of a box that is initially stationary on a horizontal floor.
 (Only correct responses shown.)

-No horizontal forces applied to it, so it remains stuck to the floor:
+No external horizontal forces applied to it, so it remains stuck to the floor:

 Identify the magnitude of the kinetic friction force fk for each of the following situations of a box that is already sliding across a horizontal floor.
 (Only correct responses shown.)

-No horizontal forces on it, so it slows down:
+No external horizontal forces applied on it, so it slows down:

 fk = µk·N. [19%]

 An external horizontal force applied in the forward direction, but not enough to keep the box going so it still gradually slows down:

 An external horizontal force applied in the forward direction, just enough to keep the box going at a constant speed:

 An external horizontal force applied in the forward direction, enough to gradually increase the speed of the box: